UppaJung/personal-website-preview/content/posts/safety-tips-dating-apps-omit/index.md

 Sadly, it doesn't have to be this way.
 If dating apps recognized the possibility that their servers might be breached they could provide better advice and even do more to protect your data.
 But since the competition all confidently present themselves as secure, it's hard for apps to even bring up the possibility that they might not be perfectly secure.
 (Perhaps we should call this *toxic appulinity*.)

-**3. Be aware that a breach could expose your personal biases, even those you may not yet know you have.**
+**3. Using a dating app could expose personal biases even you don't know you have.**

 When dating apps record your actions, they often store more than just who you like and don't like, but how much time you spent looking at each part of the profile and how long it took you to make a decision.[^dating-app-records] In the wrong hands, that data could be used to quantify your explicit or implicit preferences about others' race, body shape, disability status, and other aesthetic features discernable from photos, as well as their occupation, religion, and other demographics available from the text content.[^implicit-association-test] Alas, there's not much you can do about this if you choose to use a dating app.